Home > Going home from the neonatal unit > Preparing to go home

-Preparing for your baby to come home from the neonatal unit can feel exciting but may also feel daunting.
-You may feel worried about looking after your baby at home without the constant support of the unit.
-These feelings are normal, and lots of parents feel this way.
+Preparing for your baby to go home from the neonatal unit can feel exciting but may also feel daunting.
+These feelings are normal and lots of parents have them.
+This information will help you to prepare to leave the unit and to start life at home as a new family.

-Research shows that getting involved in your baby’s care can help you to feel more prepared for the transition to being at home with your baby.
+Research shows that getting involved in your baby’s care as early as possible can help you to feel prepared for the transition to being at home with your baby.
 We have more information about how you can be involved in your baby’s care on the unit that you may find helpful.

 Getting organised to go home